 Jet Blue has direct flights between JFK and Curacao on Tuesdays, Thursdays and Saturdays:

-Once on Curacao take a “puddle jumper” to Bonaire using Insel Air or Divi Divi.
+Once on Curacao take a “puddle jumper” to Bonaire using or Divi Divi.
 Between Curacao and Bonaire the flight is only about 40 minutes from the time you board to the time you land with only about 20 minutes in the air (Insel Air or Divi Divi.)

 Southwest Airlines can get you to Aruba on the cheap and pretty much any day of the week.
 But you’re going to have to put up with a few changes of plane if you’re coming from anywhere other than Ft.
 Lauderdale.
 (Your location to Fort Lauderdale and from there to Aruba and from there to Curacao on Insel Air, changing planes yet again for Curacao-Bonaire.
 This island-hopping option could work for travelers spending a few days on each of the ABC islands.